Vegan Victoria Sponge Cake (Dairy free Egg free)

 This Vegan Victoria Sponge Cake is super easy to make.
 A light and fluffy vanilla sponge that is sturdy enough to filled & covered in fondant for special occasions!
 This recipe makes one 20cm cake which you can slice into 2 or 3 ready for filling with jam & buttercream.
 You can also easily vary the flavour of this basic sponge recipe by using nut milks or adding coffee, chocolate or citrus zests!
 Dairy free & Egg free too!

 For the second in my new Essential Allergy Friendly Recipe series, here is my Vegan Vanilla Victoria Sponge Cake just in time for my birthday!
-It is light and fluffy but dairyfree, eggfree and nutfree.
-It will work replacing the flour with the same quantity of Doves farm glutenfree flour but I havent tried any other brands!
+It is light and fluffy but free from Dairy, Eggs & nuts.
 In past years I have made myself a Vegan Mocha Sponge and even a Hazelnut Meringue Layer Cake, back in the day when I could eat eggs.
 This year I decided this lovely Vegan Vanilla Victoria Sponge Cake with raspberry jam and hidden fruit layer would hit the spot!

 Ok I know for a lot of people January is a time of year they wish would hurry up and be done already.
 But for me all the crisp, sunny cold days and my birthday too means its one of my favourite months!
 Today is my birthday, I have officially hit mid-thirties and aside from work and a trip to take E to her gymnastics lesson I don’t have a lot of plans.
 Mind you I quite like it that way!